Detective X: Prologue by Shirley Pesto

 The next morning, Fumie rose from her deep sleep.
 Her brow was no longer furrowed.
 She placidly removed the connections to her medical equipment and readied herself to get out of bed.
 She swiveled her legs out from under the covers and planted her feet on the floor.
 As she stood up and stretched, all the tendons in her bare feet visibly shifted.
 She walked the short distance to the window and opened the drapes as if she were in a beautiful seaside home in Okinawa.
 Her eyes looked into the distance, welcoming in the view.
 She calmly used a chair to push through the glass.
 Before anyone could come to her aid, she hoisted herself out of the window.
 The broken glass that remained in the window pane slashed her flesh.
 Tree branches impaled her body on the way down.
 Rather than the actual fall, her marred remains later proved that the cause of death was blood loss.
-The main culprit of the blood loss was most likely the cut in her carotid artery, caused by the X shaped slash across her neck.
+The blood loss was most likely due to the cut in her carotid artery, which was shaped like an X across her neck.

 With Takabe being unreachable, no family or next of kin could be found.
 Her body stayed in the hospital for three months until an anonymous donor provided the payment and arrangements for a proper cremation and burial.